vishal-vaghasiya/interview-questions-ios/Swift.md

 - CoreData
 - Local files

-The correct and secure place to store user password
+The correct and secure place to store users' passwords
 is the iOS **Keychain**, because:

 - It is encrypted
-- Managed by iOS security system
+- Managed by the iOS security system
 - Can be protected with Face ID / Touch ID
 - More secure than normal storage

 ### Important Best Practice:
 In real-world apps, we usually:
 - Do NOT store raw password
-- Store authentication token instead
+- Store the authentication token instead

-Password should only be stored
+The password should only be stored
-if absolutely required.
+If absolutely required.

 ### Example:
 ```swift